4. Actions: the model

 for (FieldError error : result.getFieldErrors()) {

-// the message is searched for in the message files
+// the msg is searched in the message files

 String[] codes = error.getCodes();